Abhishek-1804/dotfiles/README.md

 ### 5. Setup Tmux

 Ensure Tmux is installed via the brew-packages.sh script.
-Run the .tmux.conf file to apply the settings.
+Install tpm from github .Run the .tmux.conf file to apply the settings.

 ### 6. Setup Starship